-As of June 30, 2005, we employed a total of 1,428 employees, of which 1,197 were in manufacturing, 84 in sales and marketing, 134 in administration, and 13 in research and development.
-On that date, 1,133 of our employees were in Asia, 291 in the United States and 4 in Europe.
+As of June 30, 2005, we employed a total of 1,428 employees, of which 1,133 of our employees were in Asia, 291 were in the United States and four were in Europe.
 None of our employees is subject to a collective bargaining agreement.
 We consider our relations with our employees to be good.